Fast Facts on Chinese New Year

 2. Timing Matters

-Chinese New Year takes place on February 10th-February 24th this year.
+Chinese New Year takes place on January 29th-February 11th this year.
 But, that’s not the whole story.
-Typically, families come together for a special “reunion dinner”on New Year’s Eve (February 9th) to kick off the holiday period.
-And the Spring Festival period officially ends with the Lantern Festival on February 24th, marking the first full moon night on the Chinese calendar.
+Typically, families come together for a special “reunion dinner” on New Year’s Eve (January 28th) to kick off the holiday period.
+And the Spring Festival period officially ends with the Lantern Festival on February 11th, marking the first full moon night on the Chinese calendar.

 Fast Facts on Chinese New Year - 3